-This article explains the steps to take if you find you believe you are being discriminated against.
+This article explains what a disability is under the ADA, when a reasonable accommodation might be required, and what steps to take if you find you believe you are being discriminated against.
 If you feel in over your head, or you aren't sure what to do at any point, consider consulting with an experienced employment lawyer.

 Your first step in dealing with disability discrimination is to point it out—and assert your rights.
-Even though the ADA has already celebrated its 20th birthday, a surprisingly large number of employers don't understand the law or know what it requires.
+Even though the ADA has been around for decades, a surprisingly large number of employers don't understand the law or know what it requires.
 And, your employer might not fully understand how your disability does (or does not) affect you.
 The good news is that your employer may want to do the right thing, once it gets up to speed on the law.

 Your employer may be willing to reconsider its decision once you have explained your rights.
 If not, however, it's time to complain more formally.
 Filing a complaint within your company serves two important purposes:

 There are time limits for filing a charge.
-In states that have their own law prohibiting disability discrimination, you must file your charge within 300 days of the discriminatory action or decision.
+In states that have their own law prohibiting disability discrimination, you must file your charge within 300 days of your employer's discriminatory action or decision.
 In states without a disability discrimination law, you must file within 180 days.

 Once you file your charge, the agency will process it.
-Assuming you have met the procedural requirements, the agency will likely ask your employer to respond to the charge, and then conduct an investigation.
+Assuming you've met the procedural requirements, the agency will likely ask your employer to respond to the charge, and then conduct an investigation.
 The agency may also offer to mediate or settle the case.

 When the agency has finished processing a charge, it typically issues a "right-to-sue" letter, which gives you the right to proceed in court with your claims.
 (You can also request a right-to-sue letter from the EEOC while your charge is still being processed.)